chrisgoringe/cg-random/readme.md

 The `...
 Float` nodes also have an optional `decimal_places` to round the value to.
 Note that the rounding is applied last, so it is possible to get a value outside the range (`minimum`, `maximum`) due to rounding (if `maximum=0.899` and `decimal_places=1`, the value `0.88` can be generated and rounded to `0.9`)

-## Checkpoint, LoRA and Image Loaders
+## Random Checkpoint, LoRA, and Image Loaders

 You can randomly, or systematically, load checkpoints, LoRAs, or images.